shafiquejamal/leptos-book/src/view/03_components.md

 Because the Rust compiler now knows the concrete type of the prop, and therefore its size in memory even in the `None` case, this compiles fine.

-> In this particular case, `&dyn Fn() -> i32` will cause lifetime issues, but in other cases, it may be a possibility.
+> In this particular case, `&dyn Fn() -> i32` will not cause lifetime issues, but in other cases, it may be a possibility.

 ## Documenting Components